Postal Redress Service

 POSTRS is designed to adjudicate disputes that have not been resolved through the Postal Services Companies (PSC) own complaints procedure.

-This scheme uses Adjudication to help resolve your dispute.
-Please read our Guide to Adjudication on the left-hand side of the page.
-We will act as a post box and collect information from you and the company.
-We will then appoint an independent adjudicator who will read the documentation and make a decision.
 If the adjudicator requires any additional information this will be requested and shared with the other party.
-Please note that we accept our application forms in other languages, however, please note that the process and final decision is all in English.
+Please note that we accept our application forms in other languages, however, the whole process and final decision is all in English.

 The target we have set is six weeks from receipt of the application to publication of the decision to the parties.
 A further four weeks is allowed for you to decide whether or not you wish to accept the decision.
 Research shows that most consumers who accept the decision (80% of consumers) do so within 10 days of receipt of the decision.